Pats1337/CodeWarsChallenges/Readme.txt

-Repository for downloading homework and tests done during training with the EasyCodeRu channel
+Repository for downloading completed tasks from CodeWars.com